-- if the reason for raising the alert is due to a Crisis service or a connection with a Crisis service this will be recorded in full in an incident report - if the alert is being raised for reasons that are not connected to Crisis, an incident report should be completed stating only the date and the nature of the report and to whom it was reported, with no reference to personal data of those concerned.
+- if the reason for raising the alert is due to a Crisis service or a connection with a Crisis service this will be recorded in full in an incident report. - if the alert is being raised for reasons that are not connected to Crisis, an incident report should be completed stating only the date and the nature of the report and to whom it was reported, with no reference to personal data of those concerned.

 Safeguarding alerts raised on MAPS should be updated to record the decision of the local authority to investigate (or not).
-It is the CSO's responsibility to monitor safeguarding records for their service and ensure they are updated.
+It is the CSO's responsibility to monitor safeguarding records for their service and ensure they are reviewed, updated and followed up where necessary, with progress being monitored and members being advocated for where the ASA's response is considered to be inadequate.

 Any further involvement from Crisis in safeguarding activities should be entered onto MAPS as soon as possible and in accordance with the Case Management Standards.

 The CSO will provide a report quarterly to the Directors of Operations on the safeguarding alerts raised in the previous period.
-The reports should be provided at the same time as the monthly KPI report and should include:
+The reports should be provided at the same time as the quarterly KPI report and should include:

 - The date the alert was raised

 - A summary of the report

 - The current status of the alert open/closed

 - If closed the outcome accepted or not opened as Safeguarding by the ASA.
-If not opened as Safeguarding what action is being taken and by whom
+If not opened as Safeguarding what action is being taken and by whom?

 - If open current action being taken.